industrydive/stripe-ctf-2-vm/levels/1/README.md

 # To Run

-* Run `ctf-run 1` to start the server on port 8000.
+* If you're the first to make it to this level, ssh in and run `ctf-run 1` to start the server on port 8000.
 * Go to [http://ctf.dive.tools:8000](http://ctf.dive.tools:8000) in your browser.
 * Run `ctf-halt 1` to stop the server.